XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/account-methods/account_info.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with the result containing the requested account, its data, and a ledger to which it applies, as the following fields:
+The response follows the [standard format][], with the result containing the requested account, its data, and a ledger to which it applies, as the following fields:

 | `Field`                | Type    | Description                               |
 |:-----------------------|:--------|:------------------------------------------|